Call now for a FREE Consultation

 Either Way Motoring Offences

 There are also some motoring offences that can be tried either way.
-This means that the case will be heard in a Magistrates’ court or a Crown court, depending on the severity of the offence.
-The types of offences that fall into this category include drink driving offences and more serious speeding offences.
+This means that the case can be heard in a Magistrates’ court or a Crown court, depending on the severity of the offence.

-Here are some of the motoring offences that can be tried either way.
+Examples of motoring offences that can be tried either way are:

 Dangerous Driving